jcfranco/uc-2017-developing-your-own-widget/slides/index.md

 # About Widgets

-- What?
+- What are widgets?
-  - Encapsulated
+  - Encapsulated UI components
-  - Cohesive
+  - Cohesive (integrated, unified)
   - Single-purpose pieces of functionality
 - Why?
   - Reusable